 The city's restaurant range runs from neighbourhood Italian cantinas, where the pasta format and the room have changed little in thirty years, to newer casual formats built around imported burger culture.
 Cantina Don Brunno represents one pole of the traditional Italian cantina model in Joinville.
 Burger4Fun Hamburgueria occupies the casual end of the spectrum.
 Casa 97 charts a different course, one more attuned to contemporary Brazilian dining sensibilities.

-Vostro occupies a middle register in this picture: more considered than a neighbourhood cantina, operating without the institutional recognition that would place it in a national peer set.
-For a full picture of where it sits among the city's options, the EP Club Joinville restaurants guide maps the wider scene with comparative detail.
+Vostro occupies a middle register in this picture: more considered than a neighbourhood cantina, operating without national recognition.
+For a full picture of where it sits among the city's options, the Joinville restaurants guide maps the wider scene with comparative detail.

 The Room and the Approach